East Point – 50:07:666 N – 04:00:461 W

 However, although the vessel was fatally torpedoed she didn’t sink straight away but continued on moving through the water.
 Meanwhile U-48 ascended to periscope depth intent on more attacks.
 But the sub was right in the path of East Point.
 A collision was inevitable, the conning tower of the sub was damaged and 2 men died.
 The sub quickly descended to the seabed at about 70m, effected repairs and then ascended.
 Owing to the damaged conning tower the sub had to continue back to Wilhelmshaven on the surface for 6 days.
+U-48 went back home the long way around (ie. around Ireland and the North Sea).
 Being a determined sub she still sunk an extra sailing vessel on the way back.

 Meanwhile the East Point had sunk.
 All 45 crew survived and were transported to Plymouth.